light-space/light-challenge/README.md

 - A database model to support the workflow configuration and execution (a jpeg of the database schema can be put in the README file)
   - Don't worry about implementing this part, everything can be done in memory for the challenge, we only want to see how you would design the database to support this.

-- The logic to process the workflow described in the figure above and a http endpoint to call and execute the workflow:
+- The logic to process the workflow described in the figure above and an http endpoint to call and execute the workflow:
-  - The endpoint should allow passing invoice amount, department and if a manager approval is required as input fields
+  - The endpoint should allow passing invoice amount, department and if a manager approval is required as input fields.
   - Don't worry about the notification logic, simply printing `"sending approval via Slack"` is enough.

 - A simple UI to call the endpoint defined above and execute the workflow.

+Don't worry about currency support, you can assume everything is in USD.

 Any other consideration and things you would do better/different in a real world scenario feel free to put in the README, no need to implement it.